 Alas, I was instead seduced by Airbnb with its clean design, intuitive user experience, useful reviewing system and, of course, the chance to make some extra money for our travels.
 Surprisingly, we haven’t used Couchsurfing on the road.

 These days, it seems that Airbnb is fighting fire on all fronts.
 Legal and taxation issues mixed with strong opposition from the old guards of hospitality means that this relatively young startup is under siege in cities all across the world.
 We’ve spoken before about our regular use of the site – in fact, our post on Airbnb Etiquette: 10 Tips for Guests is one of the most popular on the site.
 Suffice to say, we are fans of the service.

 From sharing bathrooms to tipping hosts, we explain correct Airbnb etiquette so you can be a great guest

 Throughout our trip around the world, we plan to use vacation rental site Airbnb for a large portion of our accommodation.
-Peter has been a host for nearly three years and has developed a keen sense of what constitutes good Airbnb etiquette.
-Here, he shares 10 essential tips so you can be a great guest.
+I have been a host for nearly three years and have developed a keen sense of what constitutes good Airbnb etiquette.
+Here, I share 10 essential tips so you can be a great guest.